pgEdge/cli/docs/functions/ace.md

 ## COMMANDS
     COMMAND is one of the following:
-     mtree               # Use Merkle Trees for efficient table diffs. repset-diff         # Compare a repset across a cluster and produce a report showing any differences. schema-diff         # Compare a schema across a cluster and produce a report showing any differences. spock-diff          # Compare the spock metadata across a cluster and produce a report showing any differences.
+     mtree               # Use pre-computed table hashes, maintained as Merkle Trees, to achieve a significant speed up over normal-mode table-diff. repset-diff         # Compare a repset across a cluster and produce a report showing any differences. schema-diff         # Compare a schema across a cluster and produce a report showing any differences. spock-diff          # Compare the spock metadata across a cluster and produce a report showing any differences.